 Ayapan (MH530v)

-This black-line drawing of the compound glyph for the personal name or place of origin, Ayapan (perhaps "Thin Cotton Flag," attested here as a man’s name), shows a frontal view of a rectangular cloth (ayatl) with a segmented border around it.
+This black-line drawing of the compound glyph for the personal name or place of origin, Ayapan (perhaps "Maguey Cloth Flag," attested here as a man’s name), shows a frontal view of a rectangular cloth (ayatl) with a segmented border around it.
 The cloth is undecorated inside the border and just left natural (not painted) by the author/artist.
 Underneath the cloth is a flow of water, perhaps a waterway (apantli).
 But, at minimum, the water is a phonetic indicator that this name begins with "A-."
 The water flows from the left (where there is a whirlpool or natural spring) toward the viewer's right.
 The three little streams have wavy lines of current (movement) and droplets/beads or shells at the tips of each stream.
 Perhaps the waterway is an apantli, perhaps also providing a phonetic indicator for the -pan part of the name.

 Stephanie Wood

-Ayapan was a fairly common name.
-Other glyphs for this personal name appear below.
+Ayapan was a fairly common place name, and several times it is used as a personal name.
+Four other glyphs for this personal name appear below.
 It could be a place of origin.
-If Ayapan is not literally about a cotton flag, perhaps it refers to a perennial plant, so this could be the meaning of the name, and if so, the compound would be fully phonographic.
+A place named Ayapan exists in the state of Tabasco, Mexico (see: Daniel Suslak, “Ayapan Echoes,” American Anthropologist, Nov.
+2011), and there may be others.
+If Ayapan is not literally about a flag, perhaps it refers to the medicinal plant, ayapana, so this could be the root of the name, and if so, the compound would be fully phonographic.
+This would be true, too, if the -pan is a locative, and the flag is another phonetic indicator.

 1560